About the Site

 The purpose of this site is to share my gaming experiences in a way that complements existing sites, helps new players learn the basics, and recreates a game reference that brings back that nostalgic feel of the classic game manuals of long ago.
 The layout and design will be more minimalistic than other sites to make it more mobile friendly.

-I’m not a professional blogger and didn’t major in English, so I apologize for grammar and lack of polish on the site.
-I publish for fun and for the gaming community.
+I’m not a professional blogger so I apologize for grammar and lack of polish on the site.
+I publish for fun and to get hands-on experience working with web technologies.

 About the Blogger